Massage Therapy Program

-It is highly recommended that you attend an informational meeting in order to get all the information you will need to plan and register for classes in the massage program.
-Dates and times of the informational meetings are on the Massage Therapy Program main page.
+You must attend an Informational Meeting to get all the resources and information you will need to plan and register for classes in the massage program.
+Dates and times of Informational Meetings – held once each term – are on the Massage Therapy Program main page.

 Will classes taken at other community colleges or massage schools transfer to the program?

 If I hold a current Oregon license in a health related field, do I have to complete Lane's entire program?

-No, an applicant who currently holds an Oregon license in a health related field can apply for a massage license by State Indorsement.
-The requirement for the written exam is waived, but the applicant must successfully complete a practical exam.
-Transcripts showing 300 hours of Massage Theory and Practical Application, Clinical Practice, Business Development, Communication, Ethics, and Sanitation are also required.
-Verification of current licensure from the licensing agency and a copy of your current license must be submitted with your application.
+No, an applicant who currently holds an Oregon license in a health-related field can apply for a massage license by State Indorsement.
+The requirement for the written exam is waived, but the jurisprudence and practical exams are required, along with transcripts showing 300 hours of Massage Theory and Practical Application, Clinical Practice, Business Development, Communication, Ethics, and Sanitation are required.
+Verification of current licensure from the relevant licensing agency and a copy of your current license must be submitted with your application.

 Are there other costs associated with the program?